Joyte/JoyRouter/docs/joyrouter/basic_usage.md

 ## Handle a request

-To handle start handle the requests, use the `router.handle` method.
+To start handling requests, use the `router.handle` method.
 You should have this code in your main file:

 ```ts
 export default {